 Abu Dhabi certainly does its best to make the journey comfortable.
 The bus fleet is modern and clean and has air conditioning, as do many of the bus stops around the city.
 The routes and the timetable can, however, be a little frustrating as they do not necessarily line up with where you want to be and when as a tourist.

-Nonetheless, let’s delve into the detail of how you use the Abu Dhabi bus system and, most importantly, Hafilat, the smart payment method for Abu Dhabi Buses.
+Nonetheless, let’s delve into the details of how you use the Abu Dhabi bus system and, most importantly, Hafilat, the smart payment method for Abu Dhabi Buses.

 The Abu Dhabi Bus System